Source IBM Db2 with Kafka/MQ #

 consumer-group-id: blitzz

-V. Set up Extractor Configuration #
+V. Set up Extractor configuration #

-Parameters related to snapshot mode #
+Configure snapshot mode #

 For snapshot mode, you can make use of the following sample: